apache/openwhisk/tools/vagrant/README.md

 }
 ```

+**Tip:**
-**Tip:** You need to use the `-i` switch as the default SSL certificate used by the Vagrant installation is self-signed.
-Alternatively, you can configure your __apihost__ to use the non-SSL interface:
+You need to use the `-i` switch as the default SSL certificate used by the
+Vagrant installation is self-signed.
+Alternatively, you can configure your
+_apihost_ to use the non-SSL interface:

 ```
-wsk property set --apihost http://192.168.33.13:10001 --auth `vagrant ssh -- cat openwhisk/ansible/files/auth.guest`
+wsk property set --apihost http://192.168.33.16:10001 --auth `vagrant ssh -- cat openwhisk/ansible/files/auth.guest`
 ```

 You do not need to use the `-i` switch to `wsk` now.
-Note, however, that `wsk sdk` will not work, so you need to pass use `wsk -i --apihost 192.168.33.13  sdk {command}` in this case.
+Note, however, that `wsk
+sdk` will not work, so you need to pass use `wsk -i --apihost 192.168.33.16  sdk
+{command}` in this case.

+**Note:**
-**Note:** To connect to a different host API (i.e. bluemix.net) with the CLI, you will need to configure the CLI with new values for __apihost__, and __auth__ key.
+To connect to a different host API (i.e. bluemix.net) with the CLI, you will
+need to configure the CLI with new values for _apihost_, and _auth_ key.

 ### Use the wsk CLI inside the VM
-For your convenience, a `wsk` wrapper is provided inside the VM which delegates CLI commands to `$OPENWHISK_HOME/bin/linux/amd64/wsk` and adds the `-i` parameter that is required for insecure access to the local OpenWhisk deployment.
+For your convenience, a `wsk` wrapper is provided inside the VM which delegates
+CLI commands to `$OPENWHISK_HOME/bin/linux/amd64/wsk` and adds the `-i`
+parameter that is required for insecure access to the local OpenWhisk
+deployment.

 Calling the wsk CLI via `vagrant ssh` directly
 ```